-includes selling costs, royalties, operating cash cost, reclamation, exploration and sustaining capital costs.
+^{}includes selling costs, royalties, operating cash costs, taxes (local, state, and federal), working capital, and sustaining and capital costs.

 The PEA is preliminary in nature, and includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA will be realized.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.